Myopia

-• For normal vision, light passes through the clear cornea at the front of the eye and is focused by the lens onto the surface of the retina, which is the lining of the back of the eye that contains light-sensing cells.
+• For people with normal vision, light passes through the clear cornea at the front of the eye and is focused by the lens onto the surface of the retina.

-• People who are nearsighted typically have eyeballs that are too long from front to back.
+• People who are having myopic typically have eyeballs that are too long from front to back.

 • It is this change that causes distant objects to appear blurry.